orca-scan/orca-scan-node/README.md

 });
 ```

-All rows methods also accept an optional options object.
-Currently supported options:
+Each rows method accepts an optional `options` object.
+Supported options:

-- **withTitles**: When true, it returns field titles instead of field keys.
+- **withTitles**: Return field titles instead of field keys
-- **partial**: When true, update only changed fields while all other fields remain intact (only available for `updateMany`)
+- **partial**: Update only the provided fields and leave all others unchanged (available only for `updateMany`)

-The `options` object is supported by `list`, `get`, `add`, `updateOne`, and `updateMany`.

-For backwards compatibility, the SDK also accepts `withTitle`.

-**Note:** Photo and attachment fields support base64 encoding.
-Photos support: .jpg, .png, .gif, .bmp, .webp, .tiff, .svg.
-Attachments support: .doc, .docx, .csv, .txt, .ppt, .pptx, .pdf, .xls, .xlsx, .mp4.

 ### History